ziyangpsy/PainEmpathy_EEG_Decoding/README.md

 # ezDecoding

 Contains scripts for decoding Pain Empathy from EEG data and slides for Labmeeting.

-Data and preprint available at:
+:Data and preprint links will be provided soon